How to verify passwords inside your form

 Tripetto never stores the password you set as branch match.
 Instead we use asymmetric cryptography to verify passwords without knowing them.

-The passwords entered inside the form by your respondents are not saved by default, but you can overrule that.
+By default the passwords entered inside the form by your respondents are not saved for security reasons.
+We advise to don't save those password, but you can overrule that and save the entered passwords.